-In most cases, lower court appeals will go to the Court of Appeals but some cases like those involving the death penalty, Tax Court appeals and attorney and judge discipline matters along with “labor disputes; prison, energy facility, and waste disposal site decisions; crime victim rights; unlawful imprisonment challenges (habeas corpus),” will go directly to the Supreme Court for review.
+In most cases, lower court appeals will go to the Court of Appeals but some cases like those involving the death penalty, Tax appeals and attorney and judge discipline matters along with “labor disputes; prison, energy facility, and waste disposal site decisions; crime victim rights; unlawful imprisonment challenges (habeas corpus),” will go directly to the Supreme Court for review.

 Most court records in Oregon will be available to the general public.
 However, according to state laws, some records or information may be kept private.
 Court records that are protected by federal or state laws will not be available.
 Some of the types of unavailable records are adoption, juvenile, mental health records, and domestic violence records.
 Additionally, the federal government prohibits things like social security numbers, personal identifying information, addresses, children’s names, Tax IDs, banking information, corporate trade secrets and other details from being included in files that are made public.

-Oregon makes it easy for self-represented litigants to use the unified court system.
-They have a main navigation item on their website to direct users to all the forms necessary for any type of case, including family issues like divorce, adoption, child support, and guardianships.
+OR makes it easy for self-represented litigants to use the unified court system.
+They have a main navigation item on their website (or.gov) to direct users to all the forms necessary for any type of case, including family issues like divorce, adoption, child support, and guardianships.
 They have a section for probate and mental health issues, protective orders, civil lawsuits, and even forms for attorneys.
 Additionally, they have the court rules listed along with filing fees.
 This state also offers an e-filing service they call OJD eFile.
 This service is available 24/7 and allows users to file documents to the courts, pay fees and fines online and search court calendars.

-With Infotracer, get instant free access to Oregon court records from all over the state.
+With Infotracer, get instant free access to Oregon public records from all over the state.
 The best way to look up cases online is to use a state court records search by name.
 The results will include records from OR tax courts, circuit courts, justice courts, municipal courts, and county courts from all 26 judicial districts.

 The number of criminal cases in Oregon courts counts to 33,978, with 33,978 felony cases.